Library Services for Adults

 The Putnam County Libraries have a variety of online services for our patrons to browse for physical and digital items.

-• Encore provides patrons to order items from our library branches or from other libraries we are connected to through PrairieCat.
+• Vega provides patrons to order items from our library branches or from other libraries we are connected to through PrairieCat.

-• EreadIllinois allows patrons to check out Ebooks to read through your ereaders such as kindle, android devices, and nook.
-We use Baker & Taylor’s Axis 360 for EreadIllinois.
-Check out their YouTube page here to see how to use EreadIllinois services.
+• Boundless allows patrons to check out Ebooks to read through your ereaders such as kindle, android devices, and nook.
+We use Baker & Taylor’s Axis 360 for Boundless Check out Niche Academy training courses.

-• Overdrive allows you to read ebooks and audiobooks for free with your library card using Apple products, Google play devices, and Microsoft products.
-They also have a second application that does the same as overdrive with a new look named Libby.
-Check out their YouTube page here to see how to use Overdrive.
+• Libby allows you to read ebooks and audiobooks for free with your library card using Apple products, Google play devices, and Microsoft products.
+Check out Niche Academy training course.
+Espanol Version

 • Hoopla Digital allows you to check out audiobooks, ebooks, movies, music, comics, and television shows without being on a hold list.
 There is a 10 item checkout limit each month that resets at the first of the month.
-Check out their YouTube page here to see how to use Hoopla Digital.
+Check out Niche Academy training course to see how to use Hoopla Digital.

 • Wowbrary allows you to see what is the newest items in your library added every week through your email.
 Enter your zip code, your library, and your email and you’ll be receiving emails weekly every Saturday morning.
-Check out their YouTube page here to see how to use Wowbrary.
+Check out their Niche Academy training course to see how to use Wowbrary.

 • BookPage is a monthly book review publication distributed to 400,000 avid readers through subscribing bookstores and public libraries.
 Founded in 1988 and located in Nashville, Tennessee, BookPage serves as a broad-based selection guide to the best new books published every month.
 All of the content from the print edition is posted on BookPage.com each month.
 We have magazines available at each branch free to all patrons.
 Discover author reviews, interviews, and much more on their YouTube page here.